Mannarasala Temple

-Mannarasala Sree Nagaraja Temple (മണ്ണാറശാല ശ്രീ നാഗരാജാക്ഷേത്രം) in Haripad is a very ancient and internationally known centre of pilgrimage for the devotees of serpent Gods (Nagaraja).
+Mannarasala Sree Nagaraja Temple (മണ്ണാറശാല ശ്രീ നാഗരാജാക്ഷേത്രം) is a Hindu temple in Kerala, India, dedicated to the worship of serpent gods.

-The famous Nagaraja temple "Mannarasala" in Haripad is nestled in a forest glade, like most snake temples.
+Description

+The temple is located in the municipality of Haripad, in Alappuzha district of Kerala.
+It is surrounded by forest.
+The main deity of the temple is Nagaraja.

 The Mannarasala Temple has over 100,000 images of snakes along the paths and among the trees, and is the largest such temple in Kerala, India.
-Couples seeking fertility come to worship here, and upon the birth of their child come to hold thanksgiving ceremonies here, often bringing new snake images as offerings.
-A special turmeric paste which is available at the temple is credited with curative powers.
+Couples seeking fertility come to worship at the temple, and upon the birth of their child, return to the temple to hold thanksgiving ceremonies, often bringing new snake images as offerings.
+The temple has a special turmeric paste which is reputed to have curative powers.

-Location

-The temple is located about 3 kilometers to the north-east of the bus station along NH66 at Haripad, in Alappuzha district of Kerala.

 History

+The temple was visited by a Christian missionary named Samuel Mateer in 1880.

+The temple was described in the official report on the 1891 Travancore census, and also in The Travancore State Manual in 1906.

 Though the legends related to the origin of a place cannot be deemed as its history, the story on the evolution of Mannarasala as one of the foremost places of worship of the Serpent Gods is associated with Lord Parashurama who is widely believed to be the creator of Kerala.
 This history of Mannarasala has been mentioned in the 'Mandara Salodyam', a Sanskrit poem written by Mannarasala M.G.
 Narayanan Namboothiri of the sacred family based on the accounts and legends handed down and old scriptures and books available with the temple.

-Legends

-The Reclamation of Kerala

-Lord Parashurama in order to release himself from the sin of killing Kshatriyas approached the holy Rishis.
-They suggested that he should make a gift of a land of his own to the Brahmins.
-Parashurama, the son of jamadagni, propitiated Varuna to get some land for himself.
-He threw into sea the axe which Lord Shiva had given him with his blessings.
-Thus he reclaimed the land from the sea and gave it as a gift to the Brahmins according to the rites.
-This land came to be known as Kerala.
-This piece of land, however was not habitable because of the salinity of the soil and as a result people began to leave the place.
-Another reason for the Brahmins leaving the land was because Kerala, full of forests, was heavily infested with extremely poisonous snakes.
-To get protection from the snakes Snake worship was initiated.
-Bharghavarama was pained at this.
-He undertook a penance to please Lord Shiva, who advised him that the objective could be realized only if the flaming poison of the serpents was spread into the soil and that the only means of doing that was the worship of Nagaraja.
-Parashurama set out with his disciples in search of a deserted jungle in order to please Nagaraja.
-He found a suitable place near the seashore in the southern part of Kerala.
-Happy and satisfied with having found a proper place for the realization of his cherished dream, the great Rishi constructed a Theerthasthala for the performance of the penance.